Β-Methyl-2C-B

 β-Methyl-2C-B (BMB), also known as 4-bromo-2,5-dimethoxy-β-methylphenethylamine, is a psychoactive drug of the phenethylamine and 2C families related to the BOx drugs.
 It is the β-methyl derivative of 2C-B and a structural isomer of DOB (α-methyl-2C-B), but is less potent than either of these drugs.
 The drug has around half the potency of 2C-B itself, with effects occurring at a dose of around 20 mg orally and with a duration of approximately 8 hours.
 Moreover, its effects were described as very different from those of 2C-B and effects typical of 2C-B were said to be largely absent.
 It has two possible enantiomers but their activity has not been tested separately.
 BMB was described by Daniel Trachsel in his 2013 book Phenethylamine: Von der Struktur zur Funktion (Phenethylamines: From Structure to Function).
+It may be a controlled substance in Canada.
+The drug is not an explicitly controlled substance in the United States.